forhadnmsu/Fun4AllRUSFileManager/README.md

 2. **Enable reconstruction mode:**
    - Set `SetRecoMode` to `true` to add the reconstructed variables.

-## Goal
-The Fun4All framework does not support random indexing in the Fun4All event processing server.
-Therefore, translating the data into a convenient format enables us to perform pre- and post-processing using the input/output managers.

 # Updated Variable Names and Types